 As usual the window box frame was wedged under the timber lintel but both wedges were loose.

 The adaptable weather barrier that I made for refurbishing the window in bedroom two has been installed (image 2).

 Parting beads: both are pine and were cut too short as though the measurement forgot to account for the mitre at the top.
 One came out complete but the other came out in pieces.
 Both will be replaced with cedar of the same age as the windows.

 Access panels: the right-hand panel and the surrounding jamb are badly damaged from previous removals.
 A new panel will be made and some of the jamb will be replaced as well.
 The opposite jamb may also be partially replaced to repair damage.

 Sash: the upper sash was effectively painted shut but not nailed this time.
-One of it's cords had broken, which is not a problem as all will be renewed as a matter of course.
+One of it's cords had broken, which is not a problem as all will be renewed.
 Noting the weights: two x 9lbs (lower sash) and two x 8lbs (upper sash).

 Glazing: there are no cracked panes and the muntins and glazing fillets look good.